Pattern-functions, statistics, and shallow permutations: Introduction

 \section{Introduction}

-Most research about permutation patterns has focused on understanding (characterizing, enumerating, and so on) the permutations that avoid given sets of patterns.
+Much of the research about permutation patterns has focused on understanding (characterizing, enumerating, and so on) the permutations that avoid given sets of patterns.
 In this work, we take the study of permutation patterns in a different direction, enumerating the occurrences of a pattern in a permutation (that is, not just classifying zero/nonzero), and we demonstrate the utility of this refinement of the standard pattern containment question.
+The general idea of this perspective has also been taken in \cite{bona 1997, bona 1998, burstein, gaetz gao, gaetz ryba, noonan, noonan zeilberger, robertson, robertson wilf zeilberger}, but our approach is rather different from the majority of those works.
 In particular, we explore relationships between certain permutation statistics and the number of times particular patterns occur in a permutation.
 This appreciation for the quantity of pattern occurrences extends recent work \cite{ babson steingrimsson, branden claesson, tenner repetition, tenner range-rep} and suggests that further analyses in this vein may be similarly fruitful.

 \begin{definition} Following terminology from \cite{babson steingrimsson}, a \emph{pattern-function} is a function that can be written as a linear combination of pattern counts.
 A pattern-function whose patterns contain no more than $d$ symbols is a \emph{$d$-function}. \end{definition}